If you’ve never been to Sedona, Arizona before, then get ready for an adventure of the senses!

 Here’s the perfect 3 day Sedona, Arizona itinerary!

-The Best Way to Spend 3 Days in Sedona
+How to Spend 3 Days in Sedona Itinerary

 There are four Sedona vortexes to choose from to include in your 3 day Sedona itinerary.
 Each vortex is said to radiate its own unique energy — some masculine, some feminine, each with varying cycles and directions in which the energy flows.
 If you’re interested in learning more about Sedona’s vortexes, you should take a vortex tour during your time here.